dgroomes/http-client-server-playground/README.md

 ### TODO

-* Use connection pooling in the client
 * How can we get the client to fail?
 How do we leak connections?

 ### Notes

-* Check open file descriptors by port `lsof -p 123`
+* Check open file descriptors by port `lsof -p 123 | wc -l`
+  * Useful to detect connection leaks (I think)
   * <https://stackoverflow.com/a/38732186>
 * Stop JMeter test.
 It should stop gracefully (but it might still fail!) and produce the test reports
   * `stoptest.sh` This script is in the JMeter installation's `/bin` dir